jnaidu/IoTGitBook/model_the_device.md

 | attributeTypeId | String | True | Id of the attribute type |

 ## POST: CREATE DEVICE TEMPLATE
 Create Device Template will create a template with all the listed attributes, events and commands.
-In the following sample, we create a device template of a car with engine fault code with the attribute id and the event id.
+In the following sample, we create a device template of a car with engine fault code with the attribute ID and the event ID.
 By default the device template is not active unless specified in the request.

 SAMPLE REQUEST
 ```